-Market Opportunity
+(1) Market Opportunity

-- 1. Describe succinctly what product or service you are planning to deliver based on your innovation. - a.
-Who is your customer and what current or emerging needs will your product or service address? - b.
-Describe the critical needs that your product or service is fulfilling for your customer. - c.
-How does the target customer(s) currently meet the need that you are addressing and what do they pay to meet the need? - d.
-What is your customer willing to pay for your product or service? - e.
-What is the value proposition for your product or service?

-- f.
-Are the customers located domestically, internationally, or both? - 2.
-Describe how your technology/innovation objectives and critical milestones enable you to address the market opportunity. - a.
-What is the current size of the market you plan to enter, in terms of either numbers of customers or revenues?
-(If you use number of customers, estimate revenues based on the anticipated selling price of your product or service.) - b.
-What are the growth trends for the market and the key market drivers that will affect whether customers will buy your product or service? - c.
-What barriers to entry exist in this market which will inhibit sales of your product or service? - 3.
-Describe the channels you would employ to reach the targeted customer? - 4.
-What business model will you adopt to generate revenue from your innovation? - a.
-Will you make and sell?
+- (a) Describe succinctly what product or service you are planning to deliver based on your innovation. - Identify your target customer providing generally known examples. - Describe the critical needs that your product or service will fulfill for your customer [i.e. these can be current or emerging]. - How does the target customer(s) currently meet the need that you are addressing and what do they pay to meet the need? - What is your customer willing to pay for your product or service?
+How have you validated this assumption? - What features of your product or service will allow you to provide a compelling value proposition?
+How have you validated the significance of these features?
+State the value proposition for your product or service. - (b) Address Market Opportunity. - What is the current size of the broad market you plan to enter?
+How large is your "niche" market opportunity, in terms of either numbers of customers or revenues?
+(If you use number of customers, estimate revenues based on the anticipated selling price of your product or service.) - Is the target market domestic, international, or both? - What are the growth trends for the market and the key market drivers that will affect whether customers will buy your product or service? - What barriers to entry exist in this market which will inhibit sales of your product or service? - (c) Describe the channels you would employ to reach the targeted customer. - (d) What business model will you adopt to generate revenue from your innovation? - Will you make and sell?
 License?
 Form a strategic alliance with a company already in the industry?
-Use a different model? - b.
-Explain why this model makes sense for the market opportunity described. - 5.
-If there are potential societal, educational, or scientific benefits beyond commercial considerations that will generate goodwill for your company or the product or service, they should be included here and explained in sufficient detail to convey the significance of the effort.
+Use a different model? - Explain why this model makes sense for the market opportunity described. - (e) If there are potential societal, educational, or scientific benefits beyond commercial considerations that will generate goodwill for your company or the product or service, they should be included here and explained in sufficient detail to convey the significance of the effort.